canuski/I-Sustain_UnityGame/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, contact one of the developers
+To report a vulnerability, contact one of the developers.